hellender/hellender.github.io/source/_posts/2014-06-18-bounding-hare.markdown

 ---
 {% img no-border left http://i.imgur.com/HeLALFx.png Crossing "A young cottontail bounds through the grass, on a rendezvous with fate" %}

 The cultivated blades sheltered me as I began my last dance.
 My partner watched across the way.
 I skipped into a collision, ricocheted and collapsed.
-There, I laid on my side, crushed.
+There, I lay on my side, crushed.
 I was leaving myself for dead.

 Every breath hurt more.
 I was messing myself from the pain.
 The bleary sky lights overtook my upward eye, or was it already gone?
 I felt my face pulling in on itself.
 A dark shape came to take me for life.